sheik/create/README.md

 		└── shell.go

-## Building ##
-Run "make".
-This will install the create tool and run it to build.
-The resulting output is an rpm with the "create" tool in it.

 ## Example Createfile ##
 See an [example here](https://github.com/sheik/create/blob/main/cmd/createfile/createfile.go)

+## Building ##
+Once you have installed "create" into your project and created a createfile, building your is as simple as running:

+    user@host:/home/user/myProject$ create <target>

+You can run it without specifying a target, in which case it will run whichever target has "Default" set to "true".

 ## License ##
 This project is licensed under the terms of the MIT license.
 See LICENSE.md for details.